dgwhited/guardduty-runbooks/runbooks/backdoor-ec2-denialofservice-tcp.md

  * **Data source:** VPC flow logs

 This finding informs you that the listed EC2 instance within your AWS environment is generating a large volume of outbound TCP traffic.
-This may indicate that the instance is compromised and being used to perform denial-of-service (DoS) attacks using TCP protocol.
+This may indicate that the instance is compromised and being used to perform denial\-of\-service (DoS) attacks using TCP protocol.

 ###### Note